jymchng/python-newtype/README.md

 1. Use with `pydantic`

-The example demonstrates the integration of Mnemonics with the Pydantic package, a data validation and settings management library.
+The example demonstrates the integration of Mnemonics with the Pydantic package.
 The code defines an Account Pydantic model with a field named mnemonics of type Mnemonics[2], indicating that the mnemonic phrase should have a length of two words.
 The model is then used to validate mnemonic phrases.

 ```python
 from pydantic import BaseModel